 SAYING: Como cuyes – just like guinea pigs

-David Henry Andrews writes in his, On the Ethnozoology of the guinea pig in Paucartambo. about the saying – Como cuyes – , just like guinea pigs.
+David Henry Andrews writes in his, On the Ethnozoology of the guinea pig in Paucartambo, about the saying – Como cuyes – , just like guinea pigs.
 As cuyes were rarely confined to a pit or cage, they scurry around the floor, darting in and out of the wood pile and beneath and behind benches and tabels on the floor.
 This helter – skelter movement is the basis of the expression, frequently used to describe similar movements of animals and people.

-And across the country, people gather and eat guinea pigs in honor of folk saints as part of a celebration known as jaca tsariy.
+People gather and eat guinea pigs in honor of folk saints as part of a celebration known as jaca tsariy.
 Ceremonial cuy dinners are prepared for formal negotiations, including traditional marriages, asking for favors, or to honor a special guest or local political figure.
 Other occasions include infant christenings, catholic festivals and celebrating a boy’s first haircut.
 The cuy is a common food offered to the dead on November 2, All Souls” Day.
 It is also a tradition to give a pair of guinea pigs to newlyweds, children, or guests.

 On the second Friday of October, our country celebrates this small animal, which represents a very important part of our culture.
 This day was decreed in 2013 by the Ministry of Agricultural Development and Irrigation (MIDAGRI), in order to support the development of more than 800,000 small producers engaged in raising cuyes nationwide.

 El zorrito – the little fox – a tradition